Reflective Journal

 Module Proposal

-Purpose: to develop my awareness of the importance of sound in video storytelling and develop the expertise to execute.
-Specifically: my focus will be on immersive natural sounds—weather, wildlife, macro landscape (eg rivers) and micro (eg ice melting, birdsong etc), and to layer and mix.
+Focus: will be on immersive natural sounds—weather, wildlife, macro landscape (eg rivers) and micro (eg ice melting, birdsong etc), and to layer and mix.
 In line with my broader developmental thinking about narrative I want the output to be non-curated ie no dialogue, annotation or music- like a piece of classical music it will be for the listener to engage and imagine.